perliedman/leaflet-realtime/README.md

 #### <a name="source"></a> Source

+The source can be one of:

+* a string with the URL to get data from
-The source can either be an options object that is passed to [reqwest](https://github.com/ded/reqwest) for fetching the data, or a function in case you need more freedom.
+* an options object that is passed to [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) for fetching the data
+* a function in case you need more freedom.

 In case you use a function, the function should take two callbacks as arguments: `fn(success, error)`, with the callbacks: